ilyasergey/coq-exercises/README.md

 coq-exercises
 =============

-Exercises for Coq course, based on SSReflect, Coq'Art and CPDT
+Various exercises for Coq course, implemented in SSReflect

+Structure of the repository
+-

+ * [cpds-ssr] - Exercises from Chlipala's CPDT book, reimplemented via SSR